snt-arg/Tello-object-detection/README.md

   pip install -r requirements.txt
   ```
   Even if you do not want to install the packages by using this file, we still recommend you to have a look on the versions of the packages we used, to avoid incompatibility errors.

+- Install ROS 2:\
+  For this project, we used ROS 2 Humble Hawksbill.
+The platforms supported are Ubuntu 22.04, RHEL-8, Windows 10, and macOS(building from source).
+  To install on Ubuntu 22.04 from binary packages(recommended), follow [this tutorial](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
+  For the other platforms, more information is found [here](https://docs.ros.org/en/humble/Installation.html).

-- Tello driver and hand gesture:\
+- Install Tello driver and hand gesture packages:\
-  These are two ROS packages mandatory to possess to run [person_tracking](https://github.com/snt-arg/Tello-object-detection/tree/main/person_tracking).
+  These are two ROS packages mandatory to possess to run the [person_tracking](https://github.com/snt-arg/Tello-object-detection/tree/main/person_tracking) package.
-  You must clone them in the same ROS workspace as [person_tracking](https://github.com/snt-arg/Tello-object-detection/tree/main/person_tracking).
+  You must clone them in the same ROS workspace as [person_tracking](https://github.com/snt-arg/Tello-object-detection/tree/main/person_tracking).\

   Tello driver:
   ```sh
   git clone https://github.com/snt-arg/tello_ros_driver.git
   ```
-  and
   Hand gesture plugin:
   ```sh
   git clone https://github.com/snt-arg/hand_gestures_plugin.git
   ```

-  Core dependencies are:
+  NB:
       * YOLOv8 :\
         YOLOv8 should be installed if you installed all packages in [requirements.txt](https://github.com/snt-arg/Tello-object-detection/blob/main/requirements.txt).\
       If not, you can run